 They’ve learned a thing or two about distilling along the way.
 It’s just what happens when yer cuttin’ yer teeth around some of the toughest Whiskey barons around.
 Sure, some of the gangs have their differences.
 But if there’s one thing they all agree upon it’s this: it’s all about the craft.
 And of course, being a New Yorker.

 1664.
 That was the year distilling came to the state.
 The spirit was Rum (or some say applejack—no one can quite pin it down), and Staten Island was producing it by the bottle.
 By 1825, New York had more than thousand small distilleries.
 Count ‘em: 1, 2, 3… ah, just go ask Bill the Butcher.
 He’ll tell ya.
 What’s crazy about that is that after Prohibition came into law, the brewing and distilling industry came to a screeching halt.
 You were lucky if you could find a proper bathtub Gin ‘round those parts.

 Fast forward to 2002: the New York state legislature passes the farm distillery license.
 That’s what really ushers in great New York Whiskey Rush—spirit lovers of all stripes began legally experimenting with their own concoctions.
 Kind of like enterprising gangs in Five Points, back in the day.
-Some have favored using oats as their primary grain.
-Or smoking their corn, rye, wheat and barley over applewood.
+Some are smoking their corn, rye, wheat and barley over applewood.
 And some have used the state’s natural limestone to filter their water, even boasting that it has a higher ratio of beneficial minerals than that found in Kentucky.
+Then again some have made their Bourbon in New York 100%.
 Them’s fighting words right there.

 Now, the time has come to join our New York brethren and partake in some of their hard-earned drop.
 All for one, and one for all...Whiskey!